gram-js/gramjs/README.md

 A Telegram client written in JavaScript for Node.js and browsers, with its core being based on [Telethon](https://github.com/LonamiWebs/Telethon).

-## How to get started
+## Documentation

+General documentation, use cases, quick start, refer to [gram.js.org](https://gram.js.org), or [older version of documentation](https://painor.gitbook.io/gramjs) (will be removed in the future).

+For more advanced documentation refer to [gram.js.org/beta](https://gram.js.org/beta) (work in progress).

+If your ISP is blocking Telegram, you can check [My ISP blocks Telegram.
+How can I still use GramJS?](https://gist.github.com/SecurityAndStuff/7cd04b28216c49b73b30a64d56d630ab)

+## Getting Started

-Here you'll learn how to obtain necessary information to create telegram application, authorize into your account and send yourself a message.
+Here you'll learn how to obtain necessary information to create Telegram application, authorize into your account and send yourself a message.

-> **Note** that if you want to use a GramJS inside of a browser, refer to [this instructions](https://gram.js.org/introduction/advanced-installation).
+> **Note** that if you want to use a GramJS inside of a browser, refer to [these instructions](https://gram.js.org/introduction/advanced-installation).

 Install GramJS: